 MongoDB is a free and open-source NoSQL database.
 It is one of the most popular databases used in web applications today because it offers high performance, scalability, and lots of flexibility in database schema design.
 In this tutorial, you will learn how to install and run MongoDB on FreeBSD 10.1.

 Note: As of July 1, 2022, DigitalOcean no longer supports FreeBSD Droplets through the Control Panel or API.
 However, you can still spin up FreeBSD Droplets using a custom image.
 Learn how to import a custom image to DigitalOcean by following our product documentation.

 To follow this tutorial, you need to have:

-A FreeBSD Droplet requires an SSH Key for remote access.
-The freebsd user is automatically created, and your SSH key is added to this user account.
-A root password will not be emailed out for FreeBSD.
+A FreeBSD server requires an SSH Key for remote access.
 For help on setting up an SSH Key, read How To Configure SSH Key-Based Authentication on a FreeBSD Server.

 Note: Check out the Getting Started with FreeBSD Tutorial Series for help on installing and using FreeBSD 10.1.

-Log into your FreeBSD 10.1 Droplet using the command:
+Log into your FreeBSD 10.1 server using the command:

 - ssh freebsd@your_server_ip

 pkg to manage binary packages.
 Update the repository catalogue by typing: